lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The All-1 SCHC Fragment format is shown in {{Fig-LastFrag}}.
 The sender generally uses the All-1 SCHC Fragment format for the message that completes the emission of a fragmented SCHC Packet.
-The DTag field, the W field, the RCS field and the Payload are optional.
+The DTag field, the W field, the RCS field and the Payload are OPTIONAL, their presence is specified by each mode and Profile.
 At least one of RCS field or Payload MUST be present.
 The FCN field is all ones.

 ~~~~